A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-Consider now the blowup $K_0$ of $k: P \times_{D} D_N \to D$ along $D_N'$.
-Under the first bulleted assumption, represents a trivial (pseudo) homology class i.e. there exists a pseudocycle $K_1$ which bounds it.
+We next set $K_0:= k \times_{D} Bl_{D_N'}(D)$, which after a possible further perturbation of either $P$ or $D_N'$, will be a pseudocycle with boundary the pull-back of $S_D$ along Under assumption \eqref{eq: dilation1}, $P \times_{D} (D_N \cap D_N') \to D$ represents a trivial (pseudo) homology class i.e. there exists a pseudocycle $K_1$ which bounds it.
 We may therefore may glue $K_0$ with $\pi^{-1}(K_1)$ (and smoothly approximate) to form a pseudocycle $K$ mapping to $S_D$.
-We have that $H^2(X)=0$ by the Gysin sequence and so
+We have that $H^2(X)=0$ by Lemma \ref{lem: H2zero} and so